SportBeep.com

 Paris Saint-Germain's coach Luis Enrique said his team had to keep improving and adapting otherwise they will be "dead". ©AFP

 Atlanta (AFP) – Paris Saint-Germain coach Luis Enrique said Friday his team will keep adapting and improving to pursue future success, and if they fail to do so, they would be “dead.”
-The European champions face German giants Bayern Munich on Saturday in the Club World Cup quarter-finals in Atlanta, and the Spanish coach emphasized that they will not keep relying on the same system.
+The European champions face German giants Bayern Munich on Saturday in the Club World Cup quarter-finals in Atlanta, and the Spanish coach stated that they will not continue relying on the same system.

-PSG played an entertaining attacking style with three forwards on their way to Champions League glory, but Luis Enrique acknowledged that one day they would need to diverge.
+PSG played an entertaining attacking style with three forwards on their way to Champions League glory, but Luis Enrique insisted that one day he would diverge.
 “We will change it because teams adapt — in football, there is nothing magical,” Luis Enrique told reporters.
 “When you overcome the press, your opponent adapts; when you create superiority in an area, your opponent adapts.
 There is no magic formula.”

 Related news